 So how are racial equity and racial justice achieved?
 The first step is acknowledging that there is more to be learned and unlearned about systemic and institutional racism.
 The second is understanding that DEI initiatives like unconscious bias training and diversity consulting were established to avoid litigation and public scrutiny and not to affect social change.
 The third is understanding that many DEI initiatives were developed within a society or institution that sought to give limited context, authority, or power to influence change.
 Research indicates that DEI strategies and initiatives were developed in and often by, white male-dominated institutions, and are maintained within these institutions as resources and activities that suggest a commitment to change.

 Taking these three items into consideration is a critical component of antiracism, the process of identifying, addressing, and eliminating policies, practices, traditions, norms, and organizational culture that promotes barriers for historically minoritized and marginalized individuals.
 Antiracism in pursuit of racial justice requires a steadfast commitment beyond a training or scattered initiatives.
 Racial justice is neither a moment or momentum, it is a movement that requires years of leadership, strategic work, and a top-down and bottom-up commitment from the institution.

 Continue to hear from thought leaders in this space by following our Racial Equity in Action series on the Presidian Blog, where we explore how, as sustainability and impact leaders, we can move the needle toward a more equitable and just society.
-Our series sits at the intersection of racial justice and social responsibility and features insights from the PGS community as well as external experts and thought leaders.
+Our series sits at the intersection of racial justice and social responsibility and features insights from the Presidio community as well as external experts and thought leaders.
 Our goal is that through these shared insights we can better address racial inequity as a part of our day-to-day interactions and careers.
-If you’re looking to accelerate or shift your career, live your values, and lead with purpose, consider joining an upcoming cohort at PGS.
+If you’re looking to accelerate or shift your career, live your values, and lead with purpose, consider joining an upcoming cohort at Presidio Graduate School.